-By creating folders at each station that contains the materials required for that activity, clearly labelled with the groups’ name will eliminate any confusion.
+By creating accordion folders at each station that contains the materials required for that activity, clearly labeled with the groups’ name will eliminate any confusion.

 Also, if it was an activity that didn’t necessarily need worksheets, I would set up the materials myself at the stations before the start of the session.

 Prior preparation of these activities means that you can focus on the overall management of the group rotations.

 Extra Hands Make Light Work